Find out how brands use consumers’ fear to influence the buying decision.

 Recognize these names: “Cherry Garica, Chucky Monkey, Phish Food, The Tonight Dough, and Americone Dream?”

-These are Ben & Jerry’s ice cream flavors.
+These are Ben & Jerry’s ice cream flavours.
 Two Vermont boys, Ben Cohen and JerryGreenfield ignored conventional wisdom and built an ice cream business worth $326 million (Price sold to Unilever in 2000).
-Here are some of the unconventional ways they built the brand:
+Here are some of the unconventional ways they created the brand: